mholling/las2poly/README.md

 A single
 **--width**
-option is required to calibrate the void detection process.
+option calibrates the void detection process.
+If not provided, the tiles are examined for point density and an estimated value used.

 # OPTIONS